jennyosato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. 9-duplicate_last_line duplicates the last line of a file
 11. 10-no_more_js deletes all files with .js extension
 12. 11-directories counts the directory and subdirectories
+13. 12-newest_files sorts files in the current directory from newest to oldest